BlankBuffoon/WP-PRO-Countdown-Timer/README.md

 - Time zone support from WordPress settings
 - Input data validation (kernel crash protection)

+## Installation

+Just install the plugin using the archive inside the admin panel or drag the plugin folder to the `wp-content/plugins` directory

 ## How to use?
 (5 simple steps)

 1. In the WordPress settings, find the "Timers" tab and create your own timer.